/

 Business

-It’s no wonder that more than 250,000 university and 180,000 college students—almost 20 per cent of the collective student body—choose business and management programs.
-Recent decades have also seen the exponential growth of MBA programs, largely populated with mid-career workers returning to classrooms to enhance their skills.
+It’s no wonder that more than 258,000 university and 218,000 college students across Canada—a little over 20 per cent of the entire post-secondary student body—entered into business, public administration and management programs in the 2023–24 school year.
+Recent decades have also seen the exponential growth of MBA programs, largely populated by mid-career workers who want to enhance their skills.

-While today’s business programs still provide training in the basics, like accounting, finance, human resources and marketing, program offerings have expanded to focus on managerial competence.
-They’re placing a new importance on soft skills—also known as transferable skills—like communication, networking and teamwork, which business leaders recognize as just as important as proficiency with numbers and organizational charts.
+While business programs provide training in basics like accounting, finance, human resources and marketing, they also keep up with current trends.
+Today’s programs offer courses on practical integration of artificial intelligence into core business functions, data-driven decision-making and the ethics of AI, for example.
+Offerings have expanded to focus on managerial competence, by placing importance on soft skills like communication, networking and teamwork, which business leaders recognize as just as important as proficiency with numbers and organizational charts.
 Business programs often include collaborative projects that hone these skills—which are applicable even if students land somewhere far from traditional business.
-These skills will also be useful if the student decides to pursue further education; law schools, grad schools and even med schools often admit business grads.
+These skills will also be useful if the student decides to pursue further education, such as law school, grad schools or med school.

-The admission requirements for most business programs consist of Grade 12 English and one or more math credits, although specifics vary and students should pay close attention to each school’s particular requirements.
+The admission requirements for most business programs consist of Grade 12 English and at least one math credit, although specifics vary.
 Getting into a top-tier business school is competitive, and students often require high grade averages.
 Many programs also ask for supplemental information, where students can highlight leadership experience, business-adjacent extracurriculars and volunteer work.

 Before choosing the kind of business degree they want to pursue, students should think about what they want to do when they graduate.
 If they plan to start their own business, a program that focuses on entrepreneurship is a smart move.
 If they’re strong in math or want to work for an accounting firm or at a bank, a school that specializes in finance or commerce would be a good fit.